ManishSeal/Stacked-Auto-Encoder/output result comparisons.md

 | Random Forest | 50.79 |
 | Neural Net | 69.3 |

 Results were as expected.
-The ANN of Scikit-Learn outperformed our Stacke Auto-Encoder most probably due to using momnetum while calculating gradients.
+The ANN of Scikit-Learn outperformed our Stacked Auto-Encoder most probably due to using momnetum while calculating gradients.
 The stacked auto encoder made here is a pretty simple one.
-Still such a simple model can outperform the standard classifiers.
+Although simple, such a model can outperform the standard classifiers.